 Your family’s health history holds a great deal of information about your own health.
 You, your grandparents, parents, brothers, and sisters have a lot in common.
 All of you share the same genes, the same environment, and often, the same lifestyles and habits.
 Things like heart disease, cancer, diabetes and high blood pressure often run in families.

 That’s why in 2004 the U.S. Surgeon General at the time launched a national campaign called the Family Health History Initiative.
-Included in that initiative was a free tool for families to use to record important information.

 Share your history